luvcodes/FND-HDhunter/README.md

 ### GALIP

-- Pre-trained model, readjusted for the project
+- Pre-trained model, adjusted for the project

 ### Classifier
-- Using CNN as the technique to futher process the tensor matrix generated after the feature fusion
-- MLP
-- Random Forest
+- To identify the result of the news, binary result generated: fake or real.

-### Sentiment Analysis (Done!)
+### Sentiment Analysis
 - VADER as the pre-trained sentiment analysis model
 - NLP translator for non-English inputs